If you want to update this page or add new content, please submit a pull request to the Homepage.

 3. Updating the Document

-The created document is initially an empty object.
-You can create or update a key-value property you would like to share with peers using Document.update()
+The document is initially an empty object.
+You can create or update key-value properties to share with peers using Document.update().

 4. Accessing Document